tigerfarm/arduino/Altair101/Processor/README.md

 Next, match my interpreter program with the the Altair 8800 close instructional videos.
 + Check that halt, run, and step, work the same with the [Altair 8800 online simulator](https://s2js.com/altair/sim.html).
 + The simulator does react the same as the Altair 8800 when using the step option.
-+ Fix single step to show every byte, included memory address bytes.
++ Fix single step to show every byte, including the retrieval of memory address bytes.
 + Show the address and data when ever the program address counter changes.

 Then,